Skip to main content

 • Metadata: Attitude context information such as object identification, the two reference frames involved, time system, attitude representation, and time bounds

-• Attitude Data: Time-ordered attitude samples (typically quaternions) at specific epochs, optionally including angular rates
+• Attitude Data: Time-ordered attitude samples (quaternions or Euler angles) at specific epochs, optionally including angular rates

 Critical Fields